tonymullen/ups-website/src/partials/s16se/hw/hw1-JavaScript-description.html.md

 Although it's possible to do the tutorial without registering, you will need to register in order to leave off and continue later, and to have a profile page listing your acquired skills.

+**Note** Contrary to the impression you might get from the unfortunate similarity in names, [*JavaScript is not related to Java*](https://en.wikipedia.org/wiki/JavaScript#JavaScript_and_Java).
+This tutorial isn't meant as a refresher of CS 161.
+Apart from some superficial syntactic similarities (which both languages inherited from C) JavaScript is a completely separate (and quite different) language.

 **Submit** this assignment by uploading a screenshot of your profile page showing your name and your acquired skill to the [assignment's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=308424).